 - Instead of a large entrée, order an appetizer and a leafy green salad or choose two appetizers for a meal.

-- Start with a small serving like a cup of soup, a junior burger or a small order of fries.
+- Start with a small serving such as a cup of soup, a junior burger or a small order of fries.
 If you are still hungry, order something else.

 - Ask for a to-go box as soon as your meal is served.
 Put half your food into the container for a second meal.
 That's two meals for the price of one.